-Although alogliptin and pioglitazone may increase your risk of serious heart problems, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of taking this medicine.
+Taking alogliptin and pioglitazone may increase your risk of serious heart problems.
+However, not treating your diabetes can damage your heart and other organs.
+Talk to your doctor about the risks and benefits of treating your diabetes with this medicine.

 It is not known whether alogliptin and pioglitazone passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.